cardano-foundation/cardano-academy/courses/CBCA/3-the_cardano_blockchain/3-ouroboros_consensus_algorithms/README.md

 # Unit 3 - Ouroboros Consensus Algorithms

 ## Learning Objective

+> [!NOTE]
+>
-By the end of this unit, the learner should be able to:
+> By the end of this unit, you should be able to:
+>
-- State the two fundamental features of distributed ledgers, and the three key properties they must have.
+> - [x] State the two fundamental features of distributed ledgers, and the three key properties they must have.
-- Explain what is provable security.
+> - [x] Explain what is provable security.
-- Enumerate the commonalities between Ouroboros protocols
+> - [x] Enumerate the commonalities between Ouroboros protocols
-- Give an overview of the different Ouroboros protocols
+> - [x] Give an overview of the different Ouroboros protocols

 ## Introduction
 Hello everyone, and welcome.
 My name is (lecturer name) and I’ll be your host for this unit.